nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a person: `add` <a name="add"></a>

 Adds a person to the address book.
-Parameters can be in any order

 * Name, email and module code are **compulsory**